A lower bound theorem for $d$-polytopes with $2d+2$ vertices: Proof of the main theorem

-In the latter case, $f_{0}(N_{2})=d+1+d-1=2d$, which reduces to \cref{cl:2d+2-dplus3-1}.
-Hence we can assume that every facet intersecting $F$ at a ridge of $P$ contains $v_{2}$.
-However, this is impossible; dually this means that every neighbour of the vertex $v_{F}$ conjugate to $F$ is in the facet $K_{v_{2}}$ conjugate to $v_{2}$, but the facet $K_{v_{2}}$ is not the base of a pyramid.
+Moreover, if $N_{2}$ contains every vertex in $X\setminus \set{v_{2}}$, then $f_{0}(N_{2})=d+1+d-1=2d$, which reduces to \cref{cl:2d+2-dplus3-1}.
+Hence we may assume that such a facet $N_{2}$ does not intersect $F$ in a ridge of $P$, which implies that every facet intersecting $F$ in a ridge of $P$ contains $v_{2}$.
+However, this is impossible: dually, this would mean that every neighbour of the vertex $v_{F}$ conjugate to $F$ lies in the facet $K_{v_{2}}$ conjugate to $v_{2}$, but the facet $K_{v_{2}}$ is not the base of a pyramid in the dual polytope of $P$.
 This settles this scenario.